-A. The clinical course objectives, clinical requirements, and clinical evaluation criteria for each rotation are outlined in the sites Clinical

-Handbook and course specific syllabus.
-Each student is required to obtain the appropriate clinical handbook and familiarize themselves with the requirements.
-Course syllabi will be available in the respective D2L course management system.
-A hard copy of the syllabus may also be distributed to students at the beginning of each course.

-- B. The student will receive a clinical rotation evaluation and a performance assessment grade for each rotation.
+- I. The clinical course objectives, clinical requirements, and clinical evaluation criteria for each rotation are outlined in each program specific Clinical Handbook and course specific syllabus.
+Each student is required to obtain the appropriate clinical handbook, and familiarize themselves with the requirements.
+Course syllabi will be available in the D2L course management system.
+A hard copy of the syllabus may also be distributed to students at the beginning of each course. - II.
+The student will receive a clinical rotation evaluation and a performance assessment grade for each rotation.
 The number of evaluations depends on the specific rotation the student has completed.
-For specific information, refer to the appropriate clinical handbook and course syllabus. - C. If for any reason a student receives a rotation grade lower than a 76%, the student will be placed on probation for the duration of the semester.
-If the student fails any clinical rotation or course during the probationary period, they may be dismissed from the program. - D. RTE Student 4th & 5th Semester Clinical Conference - a) To ensure the progression of professional development and clinical competence, a fourth and fifth semester clinical evaluation conference will be held with each student.
+For specific information, refer to the appropriate clinical handbook and course syllabus.
+The graded assessments and evaluations marked "Confidential" and are protected under FERPA regulations, so must be stored in a secure location, deposited into a locked storage box, or given directly to the clinical instructor when they are present. - III.
+If for any reason a student receives a rotation grade lower than a 76%, the student will be placed on probation for the duration of the semester.
+If the student fails any clinical rotation or course during the probationary period, they may be dismissed from the program. - IV.RTE Student 4th & 5th Semester Clinical Conference - a) To ensure the progression of professional development and clinical competence, a fourth and fifth semester clinical evaluation conference will be held with each student.
 The student's clinical progress will be assessed with emphasis on the student's strengths, areas needing improvement, and desired goals to be met by midterm of the fifth semester.
 If the student is unable to meet the stated goals by the end of the fifth semester, the student will fail clinical and will not be eligible for graduation from this program.
 The student may either choose to accept the failing (F) grade for the clinical internship or complete a sixth semester of clinical.
 The student will be expected to achieve clinical competence during this additional semester in order to graduate, be deemed clinically competent, and eligible to take the ARRT radiography certification examination.